Our Mission

 About

-Jessie is a director of and a senior practitioner at Lawyers for Nature.
-Jessie studied Social Anthropology at Sussex University and then qualified as a barrister and has practiced criminal, family and regulatory law from 2 Dr Johnson's Buildings, where she remains a tenant.
-Jessie recently completed a LLM in Environmental Law at SOAS University and wrote her dissertation on Rights of Nature and Indigenous rights.
+Jessie is a director at Lawyers for Nature.
+Jessie graduated from Sussex University with a first class degree and then qualified as a barrister.
+She has practiced criminal, family, and regulatory law from 2 Dr Johnson's Buildings, where she remains a tenant.
+Jessie recently completed masters in Environmental Law at SOAS University and wrote her dissertation on Rights of Nature and Indigenous rights.
 One of Jessie’s contributions was her involvement in the 'We Are Nature' campaign, which successfully persuaded the Oxford English Dictionary to revise its wider definition of "Nature" to include humans and made the entry freely accessible to the public.
-This campaign was a vital step in challenging the pervasive notion that humans are separate from the natural world, emphasising instead the importance of viewing ourselves as an integral part of Nature.
-In her current work.
-Jessie helps organisations give a voice to Nature in decision-making forums and she is dedicated to ensuring that Nature’s interests are represented in legal and policy spaces.
+This campaign was a vital step in challenging the pervasive notion that humans are separate from the natural world; instead emphasising the importance of viewing ourselves as an integral part of Nature.

 Strategic Projects Lead